 If you are that desperate and feel like trying out the PCI-E version, do let me know in the comments and I might just write another guide on how to use that one.
 For now, let’s focus on the Express Card version.

 - Install your Drivers

 Get the Adapter

 The first thing that you’ll need, of course, is the adapter itself.
 It’s called EXP GDC and you can find it anywhere from $30 to $90 depending on the country that you live, the shop that you’ll get it from if it’s on discount or not, and the taxes that you’ll have to pay if you need to.

-I got it for about $38 from Gearbest with no discounts applied and without having to pay for import taxes/fees.
+I got it for about $44 from Amazon with no discounts applied and without having to pay for import taxes/fees.
 Your results may vary.
 Check it out here.

 I’ve been using this adapter with a Dell Latitude E6430 for the past couple of weeks and it has been working like a charm.

 Get the GPU

 Now for the GPU.
 I personally got a Nvidia EVGA GTX 750 Ti SC for $125 from Amazon.
 Combine that with the adapter and the price comes to a total of $169.